oldrev/tids/README.md

 ## Usage

-1. Copy the template file `tsds.typ` to the directory of your project.
+1. Copy the template file `tids.typ` to the directory of your project.
 2. Import the template and call `tids()` function:
     ```typst
     #import "tids.typ": tids, ds_tablex_styles